-You will need to liquidate some assets soon.
-In addition, you may wish to consider adjusting your asset portfolio to obtain the level of safety and investment return that you require.
+You may wish to consider adjusting your asset portfolio to obtain the level of safety and investment return that you require.
 This report lists your assets in order starting with those that appear to be best to liquidate or re-allocate first.
-Factors such as expected rates of return, taxation, valuation after death, risk, and liquidity may be taken into account, along with your own goals, concerns, and preferences.
-None of these items can be fully determined in advance, however, and you may have additional reasons of your own for wanting to hold or dispose of specific assets.
+Factors such as expected rates of return, future taxation, valuation after death, risk, and liquidity may be taken into account, along with your own goals, concerns, and preferences.
+None of these items can be fully determined in advance, however, and you may have additional reasons of your own for wanting to hold or dispose of specific assets, especially any immediate tax consequences (which are not taken into account here).
 It is important, therefore, that you treat the following order as a suggestion to be considered carefully by you, but not as the absolutely best order for disposing of or re-investing your assets.

 After the name of each asset, two percentages are given.
-The first estimates the long-term annual rate of after-tax return over the lifespan of the owner or owners (and assuming a sale just before death); the second estimates the return at the time your heirs might inherit it, if the asset is not sold during your lifetime, taking account of tax treatment both at death, and before.
-Both estimates assume a "normal" lifespan for the asset owner, assume that the information provided about each asset continues to be true indefinitely, and assume that current tax laws remain in effect, none of which is actually likely to occur.
-The length of the shaded bar is a rough indicator of the desirability of retaining each asset, with longer bars indicating assets that appear more advantageous to keep.
+The first estimates the long-term annual rate of after-tax return over the lifespan of the owner(s), assuming a sale just before death; the second estimates the return at the time your heirs might inherit it, if the asset is held that long, taking account of tax treatment both at death, and before.
+Both estimates assume a "normal" lifespan for the owner(s), assume that the information provided about each asset remains true indefinitely, and that tax laws don't change, none of which is likely to occur.
+The length of the shaded bar roughly indicates the desirability of retaining each asset, with longer bars indicating those that appear more advantageous to keep.